 What should someone know about working with you?

-I am a highly sensitive, intuitive worker.
-I believe deeply in anti-mask and shadow work, and in my empathic powers.
+I am a highly sensitive person, and identify as an intuitive worker.
+I identify as a shadow worker and believe deeply in anti-mask and psychic intuition work ,as well as in my empathic powers.
 I am unique in how I synthesize what might be showing up for you—I am highly creative and enjoy employing modalities that fall outside the binary, including honoring ancestral, eastern, and spiritual pathways to healing and discovery.
 I believe in intersectional and integrated work: I will not and cannot talk about one of your identities without contextualizing how that part of you informs the larger picture of who you are.
 I believe you are the expert of your own narrative—and that through co-creating the therapeutic space and collaboratively defining what safety and care might look like for you, healing is possible.